Beyond the Universe (2022 film): Plot

 Talented pianist Nina Soares started playing at eight, and wanted to join the symphony orchestra from 14.
 At that age she collapses during an important recital, and is soon diagnosed with lupus.

 Now a young adult, Nina discovers the lupus has damaged her kidneys so severely they are working at under 10%, so is put on a kidney donor list and must undergo four hours of dialysis three times a week.
 There are over 14,000 people before her on the list.

 After a month, Nina is scheduled to start dialysis.
-That morning, she sees the São Paolo Symphony Orchestra is seeking a piano soloist.
+That morning, she sees the São Paulo Symphony Orchestra is seeking a piano soloist.
 After teaching a lesson at the music conservatory, Nina is warily OKed to practise after hours, but her work mustn't suffer.

 Nina plays piano in the train station by the hospital, as Gabriel is passing through on his bike.
 Mesmerized, he crashes into the piano.
 Unimpressed, Nina stops, heading to the hospital.

 Gabriel is a resident doctor at Nina's hospital.
 There, he is constantly brightening up patients' days.
 Gabriel and fellow resident Yuri compare notes on their crushes, one the chance encounter in the station and the other through an app.

 The next day Nina finds Gabriel on her medical team, and is surprised by the strong connection they have.
 Initially she is very pessimistic, but he insists she keep fighting.
 Gabriel finds her a practise piano when the conservatory fires her, then rushes her across town to apply for the audition.

 Hospital director Doctor Alberto summons Gabriel, who is also his son, reminding him of his hippocratic oath, because of Nina.
 The young adults end up making a trade, he teaches her to cycle while she teaches him to play piano, afterwards they go dancing and kiss.

 During her long dialysis sessions, Nina befriends Amanda, who's under the same treatment.
 An optimist, she attributes her attitude to her daughter.
 Observing the chemistry between Nina and Gabriel, she predicts her young friend's outlook might be improving.